With the right help, people experiencing mental health problems can – and do – stay at work.

 In April 2010 the sick note became a fit note.
 This Department for Work and Pensions website explains how it works.

-Wellness Recovery Action Planning (WRAP) is a 'self-management' tool used to help individuals take more control over their own wellbeing and recovery.
-This website offers information and further resources about the approach.
+Wellness Action Plans (WAPs) are a 'self-management' tool used to help individuals take more control over their own wellbeing and recovery.

 Mental Health Awareness and Mental Health First Aid